-The company's total shareholder return ("TSR") during the three-year period from 2016 to 2018 exceeded the median of the group of five forest products companies that we refer to as our "performance peer group" by over 12.0% and ranked us 56th in the NAREIT All Equity REIT Index Companies.
-(See "2018 Long-Term Equity Incentive Awards - Peer Group" below).
+The company's total shareholder return ("TSR") during the three-year period from 2019 through 2021 exceeded the median of the group of five forest products companies that we refer to as our "performance peer group" by 3.87%.
+In addition, our TSR ranked us 34th in the NAREIT All Equity REIT Index Companies.
+(See "PotlatchDeltic Corporation TSR Comparison - Performance Peer Group" below.)

-Summary of Key 2018 Compensation Decisions
+Summary of Key Compensation Decisions for 2021